 fastboot flash recovery recovery.img

-Command to flash a custom recovery on your device (make sure the img file of the recovery is renamed ‘recovery.img’ and is present in platform tools folder)
+Command to flash a custom recovery on your device (make sure the img file of the recovery is renamed ‘recovery.img’ and is present in the platform-tools folder)